 - The Company is not bidding on Jobs and is only the Service Provider’s agent for the purpose of arranging Jobs;

 - The Service Provider is not an employee of the Customer or the Company; and

 - The Company is not an agent of the Customer.

 6 General Conditions

-- By accepting the terms and conditions of this Agreement, the User is granted a limited, non-exclusive and revocable licence to access and use Workyard for the duration of this Agreement, in accordance with the terms and conditions of this Agreement.
+- By accepting the terms and conditions of this Agreement, the User is granted a limited, non-exclusive and revocable license to access and use Workyard for the duration of this Agreement, in accordance with the terms and conditions of this Agreement.

-- The Company may revoke or suspend the User’s licence(s) in its absolute discretion for any reason that it sees fit, including for breach of the terms and conditions in this Agreement by the User.
+- The Company may revoke or suspend the User’s license(s) in its absolute discretion for any reason that it sees fit, including for breach of the terms and conditions in this Agreement by the User.

 6.2 Modifications of Terms